chubrik/XConsole/README.md

 ## <a name="pinning"></a>Pinning
 You can pin some text below regular log messages with the `Pin` method.
-Pinned text can be static or dynamic, contain one or more lines, and of course can be colorized.
+Pinned text can be static or dynamic, contain one or more lines, and of course can be colored.
 The dynamic pin will be automatically updated every time the `Write` or `WriteLine` methods are called.
-Pin is resistant to line wrapping and to console buffer overflows (9000+ log lines).
+Pin is resistant to line wrapping and to console buffer overflow (9000+ log lines).

 ```csharp
 Console.Pin("Simple static pin");           // Simple static pin